TaxoPress/TaxoPress/readme.txt

 2. Do you have a not yet tagged blog ?
 Edit mass tags options is perfect for you : tag 20, 30 or 50 articles with autocompletion in one step !
 3. Autotagging your content !
 4. Add tags easily with click tags !
-3. To help you to add easily tags, Simple Tags has an autocompletion script.
+3. To help you to add easily tags, TaxoPress has an autocompletion script.
 When you begin to tape a letter or more, a list a tags appears : you have only to choose !
 You can choose the down direction to see all the tags.
 6. You also can suggest tags from lot's of service (Yahoo!
 Content Analysis, OpenCalais, Alchemy, Zemanta, Tag The Net, Tag4Site, dataTXT and local terms)

 == Changelog ==

+v2.63 - 2021-01-14
+* fixed an unescaped database query
+* fixed a bug with custom post type name in URL when bulk editing posts

+v2.62 - 2020-10-27
+* removed all tracking code

+v2.61 - 2020-09-30
+* fixed issue with Maximum number of links for the same tag
+* added dismissible request to rate
+* added promo campaign for WP 301 Redirects

+v2.6 - 2020-09-10
+* fixes for WP v5.5
+* WebFactory took over maintenance of the plugin
+* 80,000 installs; 2,203,335 downloads

+* Version 2.5.8
+	* Fix issue that prevent Suggested Tags from working
+  * Fix OpenCalais issue (thanks @timbearcub for the help)
-* Version 2.5.7
+* Version 2.5.6
 	* Github actions...
 * Version 2.5.6
 	* Change: remove support of CKEditor for WordPress plugin (not maintained)